Prenocephale | The “Sloping Head” Dinosaur

 Notable specimens of this genus have contributed significantly to our understanding of this dinosaur.
 The holotype, labeled Z. Pal.
 No .
 MgD-I/I04, provides a detailed look at the Prenocephale’s unique head shape.
 This specimen, along with others discovered in Mongolia and New Mexico, have served to piece together the puzzle of this dinosaur’s life and habits.

-The Prenocephale in its Natural Habitat and Environment
+Prenocephale in its Natural Habitat

 This dinosaur lived in what is now known as Mongolia and New Mexico.
 At the time, Asia closely resembled the modern continent, but North America was still home to a receding seaway that partially split the continent into two paleocontinents known as Laramidia and Appalachia.
 The lush vegetation and diverse flora of these paleoenvironments would have provided ample food sources for this herbivorous dinosaur.